datacommonsorg/website/docs/developer_guide.md

 ### Prepare Custom Data

-Make a folder "data" under $HOME via `mkdir $HOME/dc-data` and store a CSV file "stats1.csv" with stats data in the following format:
+Make a folder under $HOME via `mkdir $HOME/dc-data` and store a CSV file "stats1.csv" with stats data in the following format:

 ```csv